STTADev/STTA/README.md

 # STTA
 This is the official repository for STTA, or Shifting through the Ages.

-STTA is developed using the Unity Game Egnine.
+STTA is developed using the Unity Game Engine.

 Welcome to Shifting through the Ages.
 This project is developed by Rain, the lead in-game game developer, and the idea Michael(theShifter), the lead C# developer, who makes the menus and stuff, astro, for a handful of the designs, and lempamo, who is a C# developer and may only be temporary.